telerik/winforms-docs/gridview/hierarchical-grid/binding-to-hierarchical-data-programmatically.md

 ## Hierarchical Grid in Unbound mode

-Setting the hierarchical grid in unbound mode is quite similar to that for the bound mode with only difference is
-          setting the unbound mode itself.
+Setting the hierarchical grid in unbound mode is quite similar to that for the bound mode with only difference is setting the unbound mode itself.
 First of all you need to create and the columns you need.
 After that set up the relation and finally load the data.

 >note Note that the GridViewRelation is created by using the GridViewDataColumn.Name, not the FieldName.
-As in the example below
-            it is best if you create the column and pass the FieldName in the column's constructor.
+As in the example below it is best if you create the column and pass the FieldName in the column's constructor.
 This will automatically set its Name to the same value.
 >
-#_[C#] Creating hierarchical grid in unbound mode_

 {{source=..\SamplesCS\GridView\PopulatingWithData\UnboundMode.cs region=creatingHierarchicalGridInUnboundMode}}
 {{source=..\SamplesVB\GridView\PopulatingWithData\UnboundMode.vb region=creatingHierarchicalGridInUnboundMode}}